Dayrielakhier/RockPaperScissors/README.md

 # RockPaperScissors
-A project to create Rock Paper Scissors game to be played entirely in the console.
+A project to create a simple Rock Paper Scissors game